SUNDAY MORNING COSTUMES: COVERING UP THE PROBLEM

 planet.21 For this reason, James levels a rebuke to those believers who were treating the rich saints better than the poor saints.
 He boldly reproves the rich for dressing differently from the poor.22

-(THE AUTHORS HERE DO SLIGHT OF HAND TRICK ON YOU.
+(THE AUTHORS HERE DO A SLIGHT OF HAND TRICK ON YOU.
 DID YOU SEE IT?
 JAMES CONDEMNS "RESPECT OF PERSONS" - HE DOES NOT SAY YOU SHOULD NOT COME IN GOOD, OR EXPENSIVE CLOTHES; HE DOES NOT SAY YOU SHOULD NOT COME WEARING GOLD RINGS!
-THE WHOLE CONTEXT HAS NOTHING TO DO WITH THE CLOTHES YOU SHOULD WEAR OR NOT WEAR TO "CHURCH SERVICES" JAMES DOES NOT "BOLDLY REPROVE THE RICH FOR DRESSING DIFFERENTLY FROM THE POOR" ALL THAT IS THE AUTHORS' INTERPRETATION OF THE PASSAGE.
-THE WHOLE CONTEXT IS NOT ABOUT WEARING OR NOT WEARING IT IS ABOUT RESPECT OF PERSONS, IT IS ABOUT GIVING THE RICH FAVORITISM, THE BEST SEATS IN THE HOUSE.
-VERY CLEVER MOVE, SLIGHT OF HAND BY THE AUTHORS, TO GET YOU THINKING WHAT THEY WANT YOU TO THINK Keith HNunt)
+THE WHOLE CONTEXT HAS NOTHING TO DO WITH THE CLOTHES YOU SHOULD WEAR OR NOT WEAR TO "CHURCH SERVICES" - JAMES DOES NOT "BOLDLY REPROVE THE RICH FOR DRESSING DIFFERENTLY FROM THE POOR" - ALL THAT IS THE AUTHORS' INTERPRETATION OF THE PASSAGE.
+THE WHOLE CONTEXT IS NOT ABOUT WEARING OR NOT WEARING - IT IS ABOUT RESPECT OF PERSONS, IT IS ABOUT GIVING THE RICH FAVORITISM, THE BEST SEATS IN THE HOUSE.
+A VERY CLEVER MOVE, A SLIGHT OF HAND BY THE AUTHORS, TO GET YOU THINKING WHAT THEY WANT YOU TO THINK - Keith HNunt)

 And yet, many Christians are under the false delusion that it is "irreverent" to dress in informal clothing when attending a Sunday morning church service.
 This is not dissimilar to how the Scribes and the Pharisees accused the Lord and His disciples of being irreverent for not following the tradition of the elders (Mark 7:1-13).